gabrielgodoy-zz/getme/README.md

 ## Getme
 CLI utility for everyday tasks

-With `getme` you can get weather, forecast, IP address, internet speed or to make google searches.
+With `getme` you can get weather, forecast, IP address, internet speed, or make google searches.

 ✨ All from the terminal ✨